Z11Coding/FNFArchipelago/worlds/fridaynightfunkin/docs/en_Friday Night Funkin.md

 ## Which items can be in another player's world?
 Songs, Items, and Misc.
 Filler can be scattered around.
-Sometimes, it's literally nothing!
+Sometimes, it's literally a "Lonely Friday Night"!

 ## What is considered a location check in Friday Night Funkin'?